CCA Cruising Guide to Nova Scotia

 Page 74: Lockeport Harbour, White Gull Restaurant and Marina

-• The White Gull will not be putting its floats in for the 2023 season so you should plan to tie up at the public wharf.
+The White Gull is not planning to put its floats in the water for 2024 but say that there is room for one “decent sized” sailboat to tie up in front of the restaurant.
+Call them to check, but you should probably plan to tie up at the public wharf.
 Anchoring is not permitted in the breakwater enclosed harbour.

 Page 76 Little Port L’Hebert